Berney Arms

 Route

 If you’re not travelling by boat, the best way to visit Berney Arms is to catch the train from Great Yarmouth to Berney Arms station.
 This is a request stop, so you’ll need to speak to the guard on your train before you board.
-A pay and display car park is available at Great Yarmouth station.
+A pay-and-display car park is available at Great Yarmouth station.

 This riverside path continues for around 4 miles until you reach the outskirts of Great Yarmouth.
 Follow the footpath under the lift bridge and alongside the supermarket car park, and you’ll arrive back at the train station.